vmetodiev/entomobot/README.md

 # entomobot
-Autonomous entomologic station for harvest monitoring
+EntomoBot is low-costm autonomous entomologic station for harvest monitoring.
+Right now our aims to proactively predict the apperance of the green worm (cydia pomonella), continuing with formulas for peach, cherry and plum tree pests.

+Projec website (unfinished): www.entomobot.bg

 Sponsored by America for Bulgaria Foundation